hotosm/docs/docs/dev-guide/testing.md

     testing, for example database entries.
   - Parameterised testing: allowing you to run the same test with different input values.
+- With the help of plugins, it's easy to write **integration tests** too.
+- For example a FastAPI endpoint can be called with inputs, to test the outputs are as expected.

 Usage: